 17. Hang pans on an empty wall

-If your pantry is long and narrow, the far wall can be usefully employed for hanging pans by the handle, bottom sides out.
+If your pantry is long and narrow, or you have an under stairs pantry, the far wall can be usefully employed for hanging pans by the handle, bottom sides out.
 A simple system of hooks will work well for this.

 18. Make space for wine storage